-- 0.1 Q: I am seeing “The maximum number of free accounts have been activated on the phone,” and now I can’t log into my phone because I keep getting this message.
+- 0.1 Q: I cannot sign into iCloud!
+I am seeing “The maximum number of free accounts have been activated on the phone,” and now I can’t log into my phone because I keep getting this message.

-Q: I am seeing “The maximum number of free accounts have been activated on the phone,” and now I can’t log into my phone because I keep getting this message.
+Q: I cannot sign into iCloud!
+I am seeing “The maximum number of free accounts have been activated on the phone,” and now I can’t log into my phone because I keep getting this message.

 I tried to create an iCloud account on my iPhone, but I received that message about the maximum number of free accounts.
 Can anyone help!
 What does this mean?

 A: Apple limits users to 3 iCloud accounts meaning you can only create three iCloud accounts on each iDevice.
 You see this error when you try to create a fourth iCloud account on your iDevice (iPad, iPod or iPhone.)

 Unfortunately, Apple currently limits all its iDevice products to a maximum number of free accounts–3 total iCloud accounts per iDevice.

 Any single iDevice creates up to a maximum of three iCloud accounts, and these accounts are tied to your iDevice’s hardware, not your user account.